nzapras/CTF-Challenges/Onions/readme.md

 **2. Decoding the Cyphertext**

 The user can then use a base64 decoder tool found with a quick google search to see the plaintext.
-The user will then realize that the plaintext is still encrypted and that the true plaintext is has been evolped in multiple encryption layers.
+The user will then realize that the plaintext is still encrypted and that the true plaintext is has been enveloped in multiple encryption layers.
 Decoding from base64 produces the following result:
 `GU2DMOBWHE3TGMRQGY4DMMJXGMZDANSEGYYTMRJXHEZDANSDGYYTOOJWGU3TENZTGJCTERJSIUZDANCDGY4TMQRWGUZDANRRGZCTEMBWIY3EKNRZGZDDMRJSIU======`

 **3. Decoding the First Result**